andrewwhwang/wordle_helper/readme.md

 Given an input of guesses it'll output:
 * a list of possible answer ordered by confidence
-* a list of words ordered by how much it'll minimize the number of possible words
+* a list of words ordered by how much it'll narrow down the possible answers
 ## Usage Example
 Given the guesses:
 ```python